Setting The Best Asking Price for your Calgary Home

 At the other end of the selling spectrum are houses priced below a fair market value.
 Under-pricing often occurs when the owner is interested in a quick sell.
 You can bargain on these homes attracting multiple offers and ultimately selling quickly at—or above—the asking price.

-The knowledge and skills of an experienced Calgary Realtor will be invaluable when determining an appropriate asking price.
-It is the job of your Realtor to know the current real estate market and market trends inside and out, to be closely connected to the real estate market at large, and to be aware of other properties currently for sale in your particular area.
+The knowledge and skills of an experienced Calgary Realtor® like Jerry Charlton will be invaluable when determining an appropriate asking price.
+It is the job of your Realtor to know the current Calgary Real Estate Market and market trends inside and out, to be closely connected to the real estate market at large, and to be aware of other properties currently for sale in your particular area.
 Based on this range of connections and knowledge, your Calgary Real Estate Agent should counsel you on how to price your home properly to attract the highest price possible in the shortest period of time.

 Before approaching this process, you should first do some homework yourself.
 You’ll need to know the workings of the current market before you even begin to think about setting an asking price.
 The market will always influence a property’s value, regardless of the state of a home or its desirability.
 Here are the types of market conditions and how they may affect you: